Keyboard shortcuts

 The two produce the same result.
 The two have very different costs.

-The filtered version evaluates is_hungry for every creature — a 1,000,000-byte scan to find the 100,000 hungry ones.
+The filtered version evaluates is_hungry for every creature - a 1,000,000-byte scan to find the 100,000 hungry ones.
 The EBP version reads the 100,000 entries of hungry and indexes directly.
-From code/measurement/alive_fraction.py (the §18 exhibit), at 10% sparsity the presence version was 5× faster than the bool mask version, and at 1% it was 10× faster.
-Most simulator states are sparse — a small fraction of creatures are eating at any given tick, a small fraction are reproducing, a small fraction are dying — so EBP’s compounding advantage shows up everywhere.
+From code/measurement/alive_fraction.py (the §18 exhibit), at both 1% and 10% sparsity the presence version was ~6.5× faster than the bool mask version.
+Note what does not happen: the advantage does not grow as the state gets sparser.
+In a scalar language it would (work proportional to the live fraction), but numpy’s mask scan is itself vectorised and bandwidth-cheap, so presence wins by a steady ~6.5× across the low-sparsity range rather than 10×, 100×, 1000×.
+Most simulator states are sparse - a small fraction of creatures are eating, reproducing, or dying at any given tick - so that steady advantage shows up on every consumer of the state.

 A useful intuition: it is the difference between a wandering shopper trying to remember what they need and a shopper with a list.
 The list version is shorter, faster, and correct by construction.
 You do not consult the list to ask “is this aisle on my list?” - you walk down the list and visit each aisle once.